riscv-software-src/riscof/docs/source/plugins.rst

 Python Plugin file
 ==================

-As can be seen from the above generated template python file, it creates a Metaclass for the plugins supported by the :ref:`abstract_class`.
+As can be seen from the above generated template Python file, it creates a Metaclass for the plugins supported by the :ref:`abstract_class`.
 This class basically offers the users three basic
 functions: ``initialize`` , ``build`` and ``runTests``.
 For each model RISCOF calls these functions in the following order: